jennybc/STAT545A_2013/quick-index.md

   * [To tidy or not to tidy?](topic11_tidyCode.html) re: code tidying in `knitr`
   * [Writing a figure to file](topic12_writeFigureToFile.html)

-Stuff that's deprecated or needs freshing but that's not totally embarrassing
+Stuff that's deprecated or needs freshening but that's not totally embarrassing

   * [Data aggregation](block93_oldDataAggregation.html) with built-in functions
   * [Intro to `lattice` graphics](block91_latticeGraphics.html)